 Honestly, though, sometimes you have to just plow through the playroom when they’re away at school.
 You know what they never play with.
 Tuck it away, and if they haven’t asked about it after a month or two, it can go.

 “These things will fall out of favor, I promise you.
 We have to be stewards for their possessions,” says Kopec.

 Rotation, rotation, rotation!

 The smaller the kid, the bigger the toys, and it doesn’t take a lot to make your house feel crowded.
 But not all of the toys have to be in the living room at once.
 If you have the storage space, start a rotation process, Kopec suggests.
 When new things rotate in, it’ll spark joy for little kids.

 Make sure your kids have access to a nice balance of toys.
 Mix up the kinds of playthings that are out at any given time.
 Is it an educational toy?
 Does it inspire creativity?
 Is it designed to comfort?

 Establish a system for incoming paper.

-Phinney Ridge mom Merrily Matthews gives each of her two boys an under-bed bin for all the papers from school.
+Phinney Ridge mom Merrily Matthews gives each of her two boys an under-bed bin for all of their papers from school.
 At the end of every school year, the bin comes out and they go through it.

 “You have one bin.
-What are you going to take out it?
+What are you going to take out of it?
 It establishes for them a way to evaluate what they have and what they want to keep,” says Matthews.

 What about your prolific Picasso’s stream of artwork?
 Look at it, maybe take a picture of it and recycle it, says Matthews.
 Or display it in frames with a hinged front so it’s easy to swap in the newest masterpiece.

 Give and feel good about it.